dask/dask-jobqueue/docs/index.rst

-   from dask_jobqueue import PBSCluster cluster = PBSCluster() cluster.scale(10)         # Ask for ten worker nodes
+   from dask_jobqueue import PBSCluster cluster = PBSCluster() cluster.scale(10)         # Ask for ten jobs

+   from dask.distributed import Client client = Client(cluster)  # Connect this local process to remote workers

    # wait for jobs to arrive, depending on the queue, this may take some time

-   from dask.distributed import Client client = Client(cluster)  # Connect Dask to the worker nodes

    import dask.array as da
    x = ...                   # Dask commands now use these distributed resources